egiden/django-contact-us-tools/docs/source/usage.rst

          path('contact-us', BaseContactUsView.as_view(template_name='template_name', success_url='success_url')),
       ]

-   Alternatively, supply the name of the 'success url':
+   Alternatively, supply the name of the 'success url' using the ``django.urls.reverse`` function:

    .. code-block:: python